jackmerrill/maatt.fr/content/blog/a-hole-in-exchange.md

-title = "A hole in Exchange: a bug yet to be fixed by IT" slug = "a-hole-in-exchange" date = "2021-05-20" description = "As a student, it's not uncommon to write to my teachers.
-I found out that there was a pretty large hole in the security of this, however."
+title = "A hole in Exchange: a bug yet to be fixed by IT" slug = "a-hole-in-exchange" date = "2021-05-20" description = "tl;dr: We really need to update our mail servers."
 +++

 **Note:** This story was originally posted on my Instagram on 6 May, 2021.